 About Set Functions

 Set functions are pre-defined functions used in select specifications.
-They operate on the set of values in one column of the result of the SELECT statement, or on the subset in a group if the statement includes a GROUP BY clause.
+They operate on the set of values in one column of the result of the

 The result of a set function is a single value for each operand set.

 Syntax for Set Functions